Last updated on November 21st, 2022 at 02:14 pm

 - Ice Cream

-Did a couple of those things catch you up like they did me?
+Did a couple of those things catch you up as they did me?